 To increase the eligibility amount, you can add your earning parents / spouse / children and in some cases brothers as co-borrowers to the loan.

-Very few financial institutes offer pure “Fixed” interest rate that remains fixed for the entire duration of loan.
-Nowadays, some lenders offer “Dual Rate” where the interest rate remains fixed for duration 1 – 10 years and then gets converted to floating rate of interest.
+Very few financial institutes offer pure “Fixed” home loan interest rates that remains fixed for the entire duration of loan.
+Nowadays, some lenders offer “Dual Rate” where the home loan interest rate remains fixed for duration 1 – 10 years and then gets converted to floating rate of interest.

 In “Floating” rate, the interest rate fluctuates with market conditions.
 The rate of interest is tied up with the Base Rate (BR) of the bank or Prime Lending Rate (PLR) of the Housing Finance Companies and gets affected whenever there are changes in the repo rates announced by RBI or any changes in Base Rate / PLR of the lender.